Search for content

 Overview of service time attributes

-• deliveryServiceTime of a transport - service time for a delivery at a stop.
+• deliveryServiceTime of a transport - service time for delivery at a stop.
 Each delivery is different: Large or heavy items may require a longer time to unload.

 • pickupServiceTime of a transport - service time for a pickup at a stop.
 Each pickup is different: Large or heavy items may require a longer time to load.

-• serviceTimeFactor of a vehicle - factor that scales transport-dependent service times.
+• serviceTimeFactor of a vehicle - a factor that scales transport-dependent service times.
 A vehicle may have (or lack) equipment that allows for faster loading or unloading.

 • serviceTimePerPickupStop of a location - service time for a depot stop at which at least one pickup is performed.
 A driver might have to check the load on the vehicle and the vehicle itself before moving on the road.